AUSTRIA

 Civil Society:

-The Action Plan has been developed jointly by representatives of civil society organisations and other actors.
-The annual implementation report is produced following consultations with civil society representatives during a joint meeting held at least once a year.
-Civil Society will also be contacted on an ad hoc basis to support the work of the working group.
+The 2012 Plan was developed jointly with representatives of civil society organisations and other actors.
+The annual implementation reports are produced following consultations with civil society representatives during joint meetings held at least once a year.
+Civil Society is also contacted on an ad hoc basis to support the work of the working group.

 UN Peacekeeping Statistics: